aviran6709/FINAL-PROJECT/readme.md

 Is my final project at practicum100 full stack developed bootcamp

 *That app let you search news articles and save them
-I used css react and newsApi server to get the articles
+I used css ,react and newsApi server to get the articles

 For the back side
-i used nodejs express mongodb and others  node folders
+i used nodejs, express ,mongodb and others  node folders